Do You Have Enough Talent to Succeed?

 2. Break down the talent into all of its skills.
 Make a thorough list.

 For example, to be a great soccer player, you need to master 50 different types of kicks.
-To be a great accountant, you need to master math, financial laws and accounting software as well as many people skills.
+To be a great accountant, you need to master math, tax laws and accounting software, as well as many people skills.
 You might have a list of 100 individual skills.

 3. Work out how to practice each individual skill.
-Some skills you can practice on your own while others require study or research or a coach to help you master the skill.
+Some talents you can practice on your own while others require a coach to help you master the skill.

-5. Every time you fail at something, look at it as mere practice.
+6. Every time you fail at something, look at it as mere practice.
 Turn the loss into an opportunity.
-Which of your skills need more work?
+Which of your skills need more work so you do not fail?